 The same proactive and reactive approach was demonstrated through the Microsoft Surface line of laptop computers.
 Microsoft made Windows a suitable desktop operating system both for touch inputs and mobile computers.
 It is clear that it did not pioneer touchscreen computers nor it heralded an era of tablet computers but it succeeded in extending the appeal of Windows to a market segment with a preference for convertibles and hybrid computers.

 Market Diversification and Market Segmentation

 Remember that part of the business strategy of Microsoft is to maintain and expand further a broad market scope.
 The company does this through numerous product and service offerings that are relevant to existing and future market trends.
-Of course, while it has become known for the flagship products Windows and Microsoft Office, it continues to research and develop new products aimed at catering to different segments of the market.
+Of course, while it has become known for its flagship products such as Windows and Microsoft Office, it continues to research and develop new products aimed at catering to different segments of the market.

 Xbox is a notable example.
 The Surface line of computers is another.
 However, aside from these two, take note that the company has recently introduced other software and services that are relevant today.
-The launch of Office 365 in 2011 signaled an attempt to embrace a subscription business model similar to the Google Workspace of Google LLC and other companies that utilize software-as-a-service licensing and distribution models.
+The launch of Microsoft Office 365 in 2011 signaled an attempt to embrace a subscription business model similar to the Google Workspace of Google and other companies that utilize software-as-a-service licensing and distribution business models.

 Maintaining a Multi-Stream Revenue Strategy

 It is also important to underscore the fact that Microsoft makes money through different income streams.
 Software licensing agreements enable it to earn through one-time licensing fees and royalty fees from computer manufacturers and software developers.
 Products such as Windows, Office, and the Xbox are the main income drivers under this specific revenue model.
 Note that the company also earns from these products through retail sales.